triton-inference-server/client/README.md

 containing the client libraries](#download-docker-image-from-ngc) from [NVIDIA GPU Cloud (NGC)](https://ngc.nvidia.com).

-It is also possible to build build the client libraries with [cmake](#build-using-cmake).
+It is also possible to build the client libraries with [cmake](#build-using-cmake).

 ### Download Using Python Package Installer (pip)